Chronos778/quote.web/README.md

 ## Features

 - 🎯 **Random Quotes** - Displays a new inspirational quote on each page load
+- 🔍 **Search & Filter** - Search quotes by keyword or filter by author name
 - 🔄 **New Quote Button** - Fetch fresh quotes with one click
 - 📋 **Copy to Clipboard** - Easily share quotes
 - 📱 **Fully Responsive** - Beautiful design on all devices